nyems-e/Sharp-shooter-game-SSG-/README.md

 Design is based on **simplicity and responsiveness**

 ## Features
-+Sprites in-game are controlled with two buttons
++ Sprites in-game are controlled with two buttons
-+LCD Display
++ LCD Display
-+Buzzer for both gameplay and better interactivity
++ Buzzer for both gameplay and better interactivity